benenharrington/symchar/README.md

                 [-1,  0,  2],
                 [ 1, -1,  1]])

-There is also some support for basic operations on characters, such as decomposing the tensor product.
+There is some support for basic operations on characters, such as decomposing the tensor product.

     >>> _.tensor_product_decomposition(_[1], _[1])
     {[3]: 1, [2, 1]: 1, [1, 1, 1]: 1}